MaxChellew/FX-Derivatives-Market-Maker-Experiment/README.md

 - Calculate Greeks
 - Model validation using Greeks (try to explain PnL)

+ <a name="key_takeaways"></a>
 ## Key Takeaways
 Following is a list of the knowledge I acquired from completing this project:
-- Roles of a FX derivatives market maker
 - FX markets
 - Calculating FX forward rate quotes
+- quoting FX Forward and Option contracts
 - Quoting FX options
 - Board lot restrictions
 - Spot delta headging FX forward and option contracts
-- Calculating Greeks
+- Calculating Greeks (delta
 - Model validation using Greeks
+-

+ <a name="key_takeaways"></a>
+## Key Takeaways
+Following is the knowledge I acquired from completing this project:
+- FX markets
+- How to quote FX forward contracts
+- How to quote FX option contracts
+- Delta headging
+- Caclulating